The Methodist Church Tower Hamlets

 Old Ford Church, Corner of Armagh Road and Old Ford Road E3 2LY, in conjunction with Age UK and Zacchaeus project, runs social sessions every Tuesday 13.30-1500.
 If you are interested in running a project here, please call us

-Starting Friday 3rd November at Bethnal Green Church in the Cafe.
-Open 10.30 - 16.00 each week until Christmas.
+At Bethnal Green Church in the Cafe.
+Open Nov - Easter 10.30 - 16.00 each Friday.
+No charge for hot drinks.

 Hot Meals - Walk In Available locally: